 You will only be able to select sales or dual-use tax types.

-After you've made your selection, click on ‘Save’.
-The tax components will be reflected right below.
+After you've made your selection, the tax components will be reflected right below.

 Variants have tax configuration.
 You can enable or disable the option ‘This Item is Taxable’ from the Inventory > Variants > Details tab.